learn-co-curriculum/dsc-sparkcontext/README.md

      |      A directory can be given if the recursive option is set to True.
      |      Currently directories are only supported for Hadoop-supported filesystems.
      |
-     |      .. note:: A path can be added only once.
-Subsequent additions of the same path are ignored.
-     |
      |      >>> from pyspark import SparkFiles
      |      >>> path = os.path.join(tempdir, "test.txt")
      |      >>> with open(path, "w") as testFile: